Everton FC Profile

 Everton and Carlo Ancelotti

-The arrival of Carlo Ancelotti in December 2019 could prove to be the beginning of a new competitive era for Everton.
-Ancelotti was unable to salvage their 2019/20 season, but after signing the likes of James Rodriguez and Allan, Ancelotti has also managed to get the best out of Dominic Calvert-Lewin.
+The arrival of Carlo Ancelotti in December 2019 left fans hoping for a return to former glory.
+After arriving, Ancelotti was unable to salvage Everton's 2019/20 season, but after signing the likes of James Rodriguez and Allan, Ancelotti also managed to get the best out of Dominic Calvert-Lewin.

-Everton started the 2020/21 season well, emerging as dark horses in the title race.
+Everton started the 2020/21 season well, emerging as dark horses in the title race, before struggling later in the season and finishing 10th.
 Ancelotti previously won the Premier League in 2009/10 with Chelsea.